 -Links to relevant authoritative sites, links back to your own site, and other coded link specificities

 As the list goes on, these qualities of on-page optimization are utilized the best when done correctly and effectively.
-On-page optimization creates yet another avenue for your site to be noticed by Google and ranked accordingly to it’s quality of content and relevance in related searches.
-The most efficient way to tackle these technical issues with an SEO audit.
+On-page optimization creates yet another avenue for your site to be noticed and ranked according to its content quality and Google search relevance.
+The most efficient way to tackle these technical issues with an SEO audit service.

 How You Can Improve Your Google Results With High Authority Back Linking